 Maybe you’re moving your whole house across the country.
 Or, you just need to move a few pieces of furniture.
-Either way, you need to decide whether to use a moving company or a freight company that offers LTL (Less-than-Truckload) shipping services.
+Either way, you need to decide whether to use a moving company or a freight company that offers LTL freight shipping services.

 Deciding which route to take relies on how many pieces of furniture you plan on shipping.
 It also depends on the services you’ll need to get them to their destination.